ZEGOCLOUD/zego_uikit_prebuilt_call_example_flutter/invitation_call/README.md

 ---

-## Add ZegoUIKitPrebuiltCallInvitationService as dependencies
+## Add ZegoUIKitPrebuiltInvitationCall as dependencies

 1. Edit your project's pubspec.yaml and add local project dependencies